-Cloud gaming allows gamers to play console-quality games on devices they already own.
-And as more people seek flexibility and access to games at home and on the go, cloud gaming, and Luna—Amazon’s cloud gaming service—is going with them.
+The cloud allows anyone to play console-quality games on devices they already own.
+And as more people seek flexibility and access to games at home and on the go, Luna, Amazon’s cloud gaming service, is going with them.

 Luna offers a curated selection of games that you can play on the go, on the couch, or anywhere else you have an internet connection.
-Amazon Luna first launched in the United States in 2022, but as of last week, Luna is now available to customers in the United Kingdom, Germany, and Canada.
+Amazon Luna first launched in the U.S. in 2022, is now also available to customers in the UK, Canada, Germany, France, Italy, Spain, Austria, the Netherlands, Poland, Sweden, Portugal, Belgium and Luxembourg.

 Curious about Amazon Luna?
 Here’s everything you need to know about the service.